 - University Gallery at 12180 Park Ave S

-At the Tacoma Art Museum there are over 5,000 works of art on display, much of with has a Pacific Northwest theme.
-The pieces in their collection range from the late 18th Century to modern times, and USA Today has even named them as one of the “Top 10 Great Places to See Art in Smaller Cities”.
+At the Tacoma Art Museum which is open from 10am to 5pm Wednesday through Sunday and until 8pm on Thursday there are over 5,000 works of art on display and many of them have a Pacific Northwest theme.
+The pieces in their collection range from the late 18th Century to modern times and USA Today has even named them as one of the “Top 10 Great Places to See Art in Smaller Cities”.
+Educational programs for teachers and students along with after school programs also take place at TAM.

 Materials & Supplies Near You

-When you need some new materials or supplies go to art stores like:
+When you need some new materials or supplies go to local art stores like:

 - TAM Store at 1701 Pacific Ave